Aniket-J/Aniket-J.github.io/professional.md

 {% include figure.html image="/assets/images/Website_professional_thesis.svg" caption="PhD summary" width="800" height="1000" %}

+My primary tests of focus are the Small Ring Test and the Small Punch Test.
+I combine inverse-finite element modelling on these and subsequently (in progress) use Hilbert space-filling curves on these optimzied FE models to produce a Reduced Order Model.

 In addition to this, I am also responsible for maintaining the department's proprietary software (written in MATLAB) for Digital Image Correlation
-##### Research Assistant, Imperial College London (NCS Project) **(current)** #####
+##### Research Assistant, Imperial College London (NCS Project) **(April 2021 - March 2022)** #####

-As part of the NCS (National Core Study) Project, PROTECT portfolio, I work as a Research Assistant within the AMCG (Applied Modelling & Computation Group) at Imperial College London.
+As part of the NCS (National Core Study) Project, PROTECT portfolio, I worked as a Research Assistant within the AMCG (Applied Modelling & Computation Group) at Imperial College London.

-My work involves analyzing the propagation of air-flows in different built environments.
-My work goes on to inform policymaking for COVID-19 and how mitigating measures may be implemented for better health and safety of occupants in any given structure.
+My work involved analyzing the propagation of air-flows in different built environments.
+My work went on to inform policymaking for COVID-19 and how mitigating measures may be implemented for better health and safety of occupants in any given structure.

 This work involves numerical simulations on [IC-FERST](https://multifluids.github.io/), of which I am a developer, for large-scale geometries/structures that are also designed with the help of an in-house software.